Leslie Hunter

 George Leslie Hunter (7 August 1877 – 7 December 1931) was a Scottish painter, regarded as one of the four artists of the Scottish Colourists group of painters.
 Christened simply George Hunter, he adopted the name Leslie in San Francisco, and Leslie Hunter became his professional name.
 Showing an aptitude for drawing at an early age, he was largely self-taught, receiving only elementary painting lessons from a family acquaintance.
 He spent fourteen years from the age of fifteen in the US, mainly in California.
-Hunter made an extended trip to Scotland, Paris and New York from 1903–1905.
+Hunter made an extended trip to Scotland, Paris and New York from 1903 to 1905.
 In 1906 he left San Francisco and returned to Scotland, painting and drawing there, notably in Fife and at Loch Lomond.
 Subsequently he travelled widely in Europe, especially in the South of France, but also in the Netherlands, the Pas de Calais and Italy.
 He also returned to New York in 1924 and 1928–1929.

 Hunter painted a variety of still-lifes, landscapes and portraits, and his paintings are critically acclaimed for their treatment of light and the effects of light.
 Except, what Hunter set out to do was not about light, but to capture the essence of nature through pure colour.
 His paintings became popular with more progressive critics and collectors during his lifetime and have grown to command high prices since his death, becoming among the most popular in Scotland.